OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

 - Initially renders a progress bar
 - Uses `withDrupalOauthConsumer` to gain access to the `drupalOauthClient` library.
 - Retrieves information about the current user from Drupal by using the OAuth authorization token managed by `drupalOauthClient` to make authorized requests to Drupal.
-First one that figures out the ID of the current user based on the token used.
-And then another which retrieves information about the user based on their ID.
+First, one that figures out the ID of the current user based on the token used.
+Then, another which retrieves information about the user based on their ID.
-- Finally, the components state is updated with the returned data.
+- Finally, the component's state is updated with the returned data.
 This causes it to re-render and the content is displayed in an unordered list.

 ## Add a link to the user's profile